 You guys can totally do this, make it a goal to create your first printable in the next week to share with your readers.
 They’re going to love it.

-If you need the full step by step details from where to get images, fonts to designing then adding it to your site as an email opt-in, then 5 Weeks to Drool-Worthy Email Opt-ins for Bloggers is the answer for you.
+If you need the full step by step details from where to get images, fonts to designing then adding it to your site as an email opt-in, then DIY Printables for Bloggers is the answer for you.

 Why You Need an Email List to Grow Your Blog